 The California Privacy Rights Act (CPRA) represents a significant evolution in the domain of data privacy in the United States.
-Rooted in its predecessor, the Consumer Privacy Act (CCPA), the CPRA takes a step further, enhancing the privacy rights and protections of consumers in the state of California.
+Rooted in its predecessor, the California Consumer Privacy Act (CCPA), the CPRA takes a step further, enhancing the data privacy rights and protections of consumers in the state of California.

 The act sets forth stringent regulations that businesses must adhere to, ensuring that the personal information of consumers is protected and handled responsibly.

-It grants consumers rights such as access to their data, the ability to delete or correct data, and the right to opt out of having their data sold or shared.
+It grants consumers data subject rights such as access to their data, the ability to delete or correct data, and the right to opt out of having their data sold or shared.
 The act also introduces the concept of sensitive personal information, setting even stricter guidelines for handling data.

-Tip: Check if you’re exempt from CPRA regulations here,
+Tip: Check if you’re exempt from CPRA regulations here.

 How Does the CPRA Define Consent?

-Consent, under the CPRA, is not a mere formality but a foundational principle that emphasizes consumer privacy and control.
+Consent, under the CPRA, is not a mere formality but a foundational principle that emphasizes data privacy and control.
 The act defines consent as a clear, affirmative action that signifies a consumer's agreement to the processing of their personal or sensitive personal information for a specific purpose.

 Cookies, being small files stored on a consumer's device when they visit a website, can contain or process personal information.
 This directly brings them under the purview of the CPRA.

-Strictly necessary cookies, those essential for a site's basic functions like navigation, do not require explicit consumer consent under the CPRA.
+Strictly necessary cookies, those essential for a site's basic functions like navigation, do not require consumer consent under the CPRA.
 They're fundamental to the website's operation, and their purpose isn't about collecting consumer data for additional processing.

 Here are some recommendations for CPRA cookie consent: